“Your labs look normal.”

 One key reason symptoms can exist with normal blood work is the difference between functional problems and lab-detectable disease.

-Functional issues affect how an organ works, moves, or responds, but don’t necessarily change blood chemistry.
+Functional issues affect how an organ works, moves, or responds, but may not alter blood chemistry enough to appear abnormal in standard lab procedures.
 Examples include:

 These conditions can cause real, persistent discomfort while routine labs remain normal.
 In such cases, physical exams and imaging studies often provide far more useful information than blood tests alone.